 }

-Now that we have create and understand the format of the coefficients and patients data, we can use this information to create functions to predict patients disease progression.
+Now that we have created and understand the format of the coefficients and patients data, we can use this information to create functions to predict patients disease progression.
 First, we define a function to predict the value of a biomarker for the next cycle based on current-period patient data.
-This function uses matrix multiplication: it multiplies the current values from the trace matrix by the corresponding coefficients for the biomarker equation, adds the intercept, and returns a single predicted value.
+This function multiplies the current values from the trace matrix by the corresponding coefficients for the biomarker equation, adds the intercept, and returns a single predicted value.
 This modular structure enables efficient and consistent application across multiple biomarkers and patients.

 # biomarker function